 In the window that appears, click on the Storage tab, then click Manage.

 This bar graph has changed a bit from the one in OS X El Capitan, which provided a color-coded key below the bar to tell you how your storage is being allocated.
-In Sierra, the color-coded key is gone, but if you move your cursor over the colored sections, you can see what each section represents.
-For example, the light blue section next to the yellow System section in the screenshot above is for Other Users.
+Now, the color-coded key is gone, but if you move your cursor over the colored sections, you can see what each section represents.

 Below is the main interface for Optimized Storage.
 First, let’s go over the choices in the Recommendations window that appears in the main section.
 Then let’s look at the options in the left column.